Sylk0s/minecraft-chatbridge/README.md

 # minecraft-chatbridge

-A chatbridge for minecraft written in Python.
+MCSM: MineCraft Server Manager
+A server manager written in python to manage various type of dedicated servers, but originally written with MC servers in mind

    Goals:

    -work regardless of os

+   -eventually package for pip and AUR

-   -be able to run with any type of mc server (vanilla, modded, paper, etc)
+   -be able to run any executable server file

-   -link to discord

-  -remote commands
+   -support plugins to implement a modular backup system, chatbridge, in game commands, and more...

-  -very configurable
+   -very configurable and modular

-  Features to add/future plans:

-  -Port for remote acces to headless factorio servers

-  -Use in game "commands" similar to how ProtoTech does scoreboards
+   -somewhat lightweight core